shuilee/shuilee.github.io/_pages/about.md

 ---

-I am currently a student at FPT University, actively engaged in research at the AiTA Lab.
-My research supervisor is PhD.Dang Ngoc Minh Duc, my research primarily focuses on Artificial Intelligence (AI), with specific interests in Medical Image Processing, and Deep Learning.
-My work involves exploring cutting-edge technologies to advance the capabilities and applications of AI in healthcare and biological data analysis.
+📚 I am currently a student at FPT University, actively engaged in research at the AiTA Lab. 🧪 My research supervisor is Dr.Dang Ngoc Minh Duc, my research primarily focuses on Artificial Intelligence (AI) 🤖, with specific interests in Medical Image Processing 🏥, and Deep Learning. 💡 My work involves exploring cutting-edge technologies to advance the capabilities and applications of AI in healthcare 🚑 and biological data analysis 🔬.

 Education
 ====